Cosmological Cutting Rules from Flat-Space Unitarity via Dressing: Introduction

 Understanding how fundamental principles such as unitarity and causality manifest across different spacetime backgrounds is a central theme in quantum field theory.
 In flat-space, unitarity plays a fundamental role in constraining allowed class of QFTs \cite{Peskin:1995ev,Schwartz:2014sze}.
 Unitarity relates the discontinuities of scattering amplitudes to sums over on-shell intermediate states.
 These rules provide a powerful organizational principle for loop amplitudes and underpin modern developments in amplitude-based methods.
 Extending this intuition to curved spacetimes remains a subtle problem, particularly in de Sitter (dS) space, where conventional notions of asymptotic states and scattering amplitudes are absent, see \cite{Marolf:2012kh}.

 In the dS context, physical information is instead encoded in boundary correlation functions, whose analytic structure carries imprints of bulk dynamics.
-A number of works have shown that unitarity in cosmology can be packaged into discontinuity relations: at the level of the wavefunction this appears as a cosmological analogue of the optical theorem \cite{Melville:2021lst,Goodhew:2020hob,AguiSalcedo:2023nds,Goodhew:2021oqg}, while at the correlator level one finds cutting rules that relate discontinuities to products of lower-point building blocks \cite{Das:2025qsh,Colipi-Marchant:2025oin}.
+A number of works have shown that unitarity in cosmology can be packaged into discontinuity relations: at the level of the wavefunction this appears as a cosmological analogue of the optical theorem \cite{Melville:2021lst,Goodhew:2020hob,AguiSalcedo:2023nds,Goodhew:2021oqg}, while at the correlator level one finds cutting rules that relate discontinuities to products of lower-point building blocks \cite{Das:2025qsh,Colipi-Marchant:2025oin}\footnote{{See\,\cite{Goodhew:2024eup,Thavanesan:2025kyc} for a discussion on the cosmological CPT theorem.}}.
 At the same time, the correlator story contains an important aspect: the objects that naturally multiply on the right-hand side are not always the correlators themselves, but particular combinations that do not appear as standalone observables.

 Independently, cosmological dressing rules \cite{Chowdhury:2024snc} provide a direct map from flat-space Feynman integrands to dS/EAdS observables by replacing propagators with simple, dressed kernels.
 This map is precisely the sort of framework in which one might hope to import flat-space unitarity almost mechanically.